ABOUT / CONTACT STORE POETRY RECIPES POLICIES T-SHIRTS

 My website appeared in the very early stages of the internet when you had to use coding to create the damn things.
 Having a website was the answer to many of my distribution problems so I embraced it immediately.
 The good part was that I was instantly reaching more people.
 The bad part is that some were completely misinterpreting what I was doing (apparently failing to realize much of it was satire).
 A few clueless individuals began branding me all kinds of things that I really was not, and they were really hateful and aggressive about it.
 I reacted by taking down the more controversial stuff.

 By this time I was really hating Atlanta, Georgia in a big way.
 Greed had caused the city to grow beyond its capacity and traffic was a constant nightmare.
 So many people seemed to be constantly on edge.
-I was out of shape again which made me start feeling bad about myself all over again.
+Plus I was in pretty crummy shape physically which made me start feeling bad about myself all over again.
 My disillusionment with the world and where I lived started spilling into my songs in a big way.
 Severe detachment and anger were fueling the music.
-Songs had become obscure weird therapy and also an experiment to see how far I could push the whole idea of song lyrics.
+Songs had become obscure weird therapy and also an experiment to see how far I could push the whole idea of lyrics.
 The original monkey who modeled for the artwork is holding Pound (my most difficult album, released in 1997).
 Some of the lyrics are so bizarre that I still don't understand what they're about.
-I was so focused on expressing myself in extreme ways that, for better or for worse, I was also alienating almost everyone who heard my music.
-The heads on my tape recorder were also wearing down so the sound wasn't so good.
-Too many short songs with lyrics that were far too strange for everyone combined with a total lack of marketing and distribution meant the music remained even more obscure than before.
-But the recording process was still extremely fun and entertaining.
+I was so focused on expressing myself in extreme ways that, for better or for worse, I was also alienating people.
+The heads on my tape recorder were also wearing down so the sound wasn't so good anymore.
+Too many short songs with lyrics that were far too strange combined with a total lack of marketing and distribution meant the music remained even more obscure than before.
+But the recording process was still fun and entertaining.

 At this point in my life I found that I was no longer having fun doing the things I once enjoyed.
-I briefly considered ditching all of my projects because I was too frustrated with all the annoying side effects involved with creating things.
+I briefly considered ditching all of my projects because I was frustrated with all the annoying side effects involved with creating things.
 I continued doing some stuff but at a reduced pace.
 I stopped doing print magazines because they were too expensive to produce.
-From that point forward they would just have to be online magazines because that seemed to be what most people wanted anyway.
+At that point I began publishing exclusively online because that seemed to be what most people wanted anyway.

 Leaving Atlanta, Georgia was possibly the best thing I ever did in my entire life.
-Until I left I didn't totally realize how miserable I was living there.
-For many years Atlanta was a great place where you could have lots of fun.
-But over time money and greed pretty much ruined that city for good.
+Until I left I didn't fully realize how miserable I was living there.
+For many years Atlanta was a great place.
+But over time money and greed ruined that city for good.

-Now that I was living somewhere I could breathe I decided to focus my energies where I wanted to, regardless of the consequences.
+Now that I was living in a place I could breathe I began focusing my energies on whatever I wanted, regardless of the consequences.
 It was like the sun coming out from behind dark clouds.
 Everything started happening all over again in new and different ways.
-The first thing I did was get back in shape and ditch all bad habits once and for all.
+The first thing I did was get back in shape and ditch all the bad habits once and for all.
 The effort paid off.
 Within two years I felt better than ever physically and mentally than I had in years.

-Now that I finally had time to devote to it, I digitized most of my previous albums and put them up on the internet for streaming, downloads and purchase.
+Now that I finally some extra time, I digitized my albums and put them on the internet for streaming, downloads and purchase.

-The babysue comic strip went entirely digital in order to be more streamlined and have a slicker look.
+The creative process involved with producing the babysue comic strip went entirely digital in order to be more streamlined and have a slicker look.
 After being black and white for so many years, it transformed into color.
-Photographs began entering the frames.
+Original photography entered the frames.

-Writing about music is fun and getting all the free stuff is a gas.
-But people were beginning to assume that I was mainly a music writer.
-I loved getting all the free stuff (and still do) but I was also getting kinda burned out because some folks were being really pushy and demanding.
-Music writing unfortunately becomes political over time which is a real turn off.
-So that activity got pushed into the backseat while I started focusing on other things that were more creative and fun.
-I will probably always write about music to some degree because it opens up certain doors that would otherwise not be present.
+Writing about music is fun and getting free stuff is a gas, but it can become too time consuming.
+Plus, music writing unfortunately becomes political over time which is a real turn off.
+So that activity started receiving less attention while I started focusing on things that were more creative and fun.
+I will probably always write about music to some degree because it opens up doors that would otherwise not be open.

 I started producing more and more comic strips as well as poetry, stories, recipes, articles, jokes, questions and answers, unused pet names and more.
 But I realized that I missed having something physical and tangible to toss around so I started printing color postcards, magnets and stickers to give away free to anyone who wanted 'em.

 Comics and creative writing had taken center stage again.
 But all the while I was recording hundreds and hundreds of song snippets.
-Song snippets are short song ideas thrown on tapes and memory cards to refer back to when composing new songs.
+Song snippets are short song ideas recorded on the fly to refer back to when composing new songs.
 They are essential because they allow me to remember moments of inspiration that would otherwise be totally lost.
 Sometimes I get out of bed in the middle of the night and have to quickly record a song snippet because I can't get a melody line out of my head.

 I continued doing all kinds of harmless pranks because they were a silly and ridiculous way to have some chuckles.
-But because smartphones and cameras were everywhere, I was no longer free to do things out in the open.
-Fortunately the internet allowed me to do all kinds of crazy stuff anonymously.
+But because smartphones and cameras were everywhere, I was no longer free to do them out in the open.
+Fortunately the internet allowed me to do crazy stuff anonymously.
 For a couple of years I was out of control with these damn pranks.
-One had so many people in one city so worked up and confused that it freaked me out way too much.
+People in one city got so worked up and confused that it freaked me out way too much.
 What if my totally innocent prank somehow landed me in the national spotlight?
 That would not be good at all.
-So at that point I put the pranks back on the shelf because they had just gotten too far out of hand.
+So at that point I put the pranks back on the shelf because some had gotten too far out of control.
 I have so many stories about these oddball pranks that they could fill an entire book.
-One of my favorites is the gay guy who felt compelled to divulge his sexual orientation before giving away his free puppies because he was concerned the puppies might somehow transmit his 'disease' to their new owners.
-The bleeding heart responses on this one were hilarious ("You shouldn't feel bad about who you are, you should be proud!" -- barffff!!!)
-Many of these silly pranks still make me laugh uncontrollably.

-In order to differentiate myself from all the creatively-challenged fake LMNOPs I also started using the upside down version of the name which is dONW7.
-(I had already been using the spelled-out version of the name many years earlier which some folks still know me as -- Don W. Seven, the imaginary man who produces my albums.)
+In the 1980s I was the first to use LMNOP as a band name, pen name and trademark.
+So when the internet came along in the 1990s I jumped on the bandwagon and was also the first LMNOP online.
+In order to differentiate myself from the fakes I also started using the upside down version of the name which is dONW7.
+I had already been using the spelled-out version of the name many years earlier which some folks still know me as -- Don W. Seven, the imaginary man who produces my albums.
 I also added the dONW7.com website to my arsenal.
-I bought as many of the appropriate domain names in my fields as possible.
-After finding ways to separate myself from the fakers, I once again turned my attention to what I love most...recording songs at home.
+I bought as many appropriate domain names in my fields as possible.
+Then it was time to turn my attention back to what I love most...recording songs.

 Ultimately my reaction to all of this is snore and yawn.
-If I let crap like that bring me down I will always be down.
-So I just ignore most of it and keep doing stuff.
+If I let dumb crap bring me down I will always be down.
+So I have learned to ignore most of it and just keep doing stuff.

 There are all kinds of specific stories and anecdotes that go along with this condensed history which may or may not be dealt with at a later time.
 For now, this is the short version.
 But who knows?
 This just may be the final and only version.